novalagung/httpsproxy2http/README.md

 In summary, use the https://httpsproxy2http.novalagung.com as the host of your destination URL, and put your actual URL as path next to it.

+All resources like request headers, request body, query strings, cookies, etc; all of them will also be proxified.
+So it's safe to use httpsproxy2http on RESTful operations.

 ## Disclaimer

 We do not store any of your data.
 Use at your own risk.
 For better security, We recommend to setup the httpsproxy2http on your own cloud.